When will my insurance start?

-Coverage will usually start on the first day of the month following plan selection (for example, if you selected a plan on Dec.
-31, your coverage would start on Jan.
+Your health or dental insurance plan will usually start on the first day of the month following plan selection (for example, if you selected a plan on Dec.
+31, your plan would start on Jan.
 1).

-For the birth or adoption of a child, or acceptance of a child into foster care, you can choose to have coverage start on:
+For the birth or adoption of a child, or acceptance of a child into foster care, you can choose to have your insurance start on:

 • The first day of the month following the birth, adoption, or placement in your foster care of a child, or